-Access Creative College has been provided with a one-off (2020-2021 Academic Year) fund to provide additional tutorial support to those learners deemed most at risk of falling behind in their studies as a consequence of disruption to learning caused by the COVID 19 pandemic.
+Access Creative College has been provided with additional funding (2021-2022 Academic Year) to provide additional tutorial support to those learners deemed most at risk of falling behind in their studies as a consequence of disruption to learning caused by the COVID 19 pandemic.

 -Learners who will benefit from this additional funding will be selected to participate based on individual needs and stated DfE eligibility criteria.
 The main groups will be:-

 -Those learners with an Education, Health and Care (EHC) Plan